Layoneth/GoogleFitTestFlutter/README.md

 <img src="https://media.giphy.com/media/Zba4oJcVgBPrEipzeU/giphy.gif" />

 Finally, mentiont that maybe you will see a kind of bug when you sign out and tap in FitData the is loading, you just have to tap again and it will work.
+And as I used FitKit library, it doesn't support some feature like step counter, so in that case I could research about that and maybe try to it natively.